 On April 3, 2014 and in connection with the issuance of the Notes, the Company used approximately US\$50,000 of the net proceeds from the offering to enter into zero-strike call option transactions ("Call Options"), covering 1,462,204 ADSs, with affiliates of the initial purchasers of the Notes ("Dealers").
 The Call Options were intended to facilitate privately negotiated transactions by which investors in the Notes were able to hedge their investment.
-All of the Call Options were early settled by the Dealers priority to the maturity of the Notes.
-The Company received 76,000 ADSs in 2014, nil in 2015, nil in 2016, 357,200 ADSs in 2017, 731,102 ADSs in 2018 and 297,902 ADSs in 2019.
+All of the Call Options were settled prior to the maturity of the Notes.
 The ADSs received from settlement were retired.
-See Note 2(u).
+See Note 2(v).